SOMO plans dynamic training campus

 The planned Training for Life Campus will serve current and future generations of individuals with intellectual disabilities, and will be the largest such facility in scope in the United States.
-The 44,000-square-foot Center will be set on 11 acres in Columbia, and will offer year-round training opportunities for athletes, coaches and volunteers from throughout Missouri.
+The 34,000-square-foot Center will be set on 16.5 acres on the northeast corner of US Highway 54 and Missouri Highway 179 in Jefferson City, and will offer year-round training opportunities for athletes, coaches and volunteers from throughout Missouri.

 Choose monthly, annual or one-time gifts.

 SOMO athletes can join the Charter Class, which will be raising funds to support the Training for Life Campus.
 Incentives include:

 - SOMO class ring (by raising $2,500 or more)